Gladei & Partners > Chisinau, Moldova > Firm Profile

 After putting in effect the new banking law in January 2018, the NBM has been focused on reshaping the secondary legislation, including on requirements to bank shareholders and governing bodies, adequacy of capital and transactions with related parties.

 Since succeeding the National Agency for Protection of Competition in 2012, the Competition Council has gained momentum in actively promoting a competitive environment and compliance with antitrust requirements.
-Although falling short of experience, the Competition Council is generally both feared and respected by the local companies primarily for its extensive powers, which include the ability to search companies’ premises without search warrants issued by a judge.
+Although falling short of experience (but eager to learn from best practices, including via the International Competition Network) the Competition Council is generally both feared and respected by the local companies primarily for its extensive powers, which include the ability to search companies’ premises without any warrants issued by a judge.
 Notably, since the examination of the first foreign-to-foreign transaction in 2016, the Moldovan Competition Council shall be considered for obtaining clearance in foreign deals potentially affecting the local market.

 Courts of Law

-There is a three-tiered court system in Moldova – namely, there are District Courts, Courts of Appeal and the Supreme Court of Justice.
-These all hear the cases based on hard-paper files.
+With no specialized courts, there is a three-tiered system in Moldova – namely, there are fifteen District Courts, four Courts of Appeal and the Supreme Court of Justice.
+These all hear cases based on hard-paper files, save for one District Court in the south of the country where a digitalization pilot project is being currently underwent.
 Notably, the delivery of time bound judgments is only scarcely captured in the law, however, this is encouraged by the judge’s administration body, the Superior Council of Magistrates.

 Pursuant to the measuring regulations of the Doing Business project, Moldova has generally, in the recent years, strengthened the procedure of enforcing rights; however, since courts are not stricto sensu bound by earlier judgments issued under the same or similar circumstances, this can sometimes result in the ununiformed application of the Moldovan law.